rochars/byte-data/README.md

  * @throws {Error} If the type definition is not valid.
  * @throws {RangeError} On overflow if clamp is set to false.
  * @throws {TypeError} If 'values' is not a array of numbers.
+ * @throws {TypeError} If 'values' is not a array of ints and type is int.
  */
 function packArrayTo(values, theType, buffer, index=0, clamp=false) {}